1. Configuring an Assignment for Grading

 NOTE: This feature is not compatible with the Anonymous Grading option at this time.

-To download the students’ assignments for grading offline:
+To download the students’ assignments for grading offline

-1. Log in to Brightspace using your MyCarletonOne credentials.
+1. Log into Brightspace using your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Tools.
+3. In the navbar, select Tools.

 4. In the drop-down menu, select Assignments.

-5. Click the assignment name.
+5. Select the assignment name.

 6. Adjust the per page value at the bottom of the Assignment Submission page so that all students appear on one page.
 (Note: The maximum value is 200.
 For a course with enrolment higher than 200, the steps below will need to be followed for each page of student submissions.)
+Screenshot of assignment submission page with red callout around the per page drop-down menu.

 7. Select the checkbox at the top of the list to select all students/submissions.

 9. A pop-up window will appear on the screen while Brightspace prepares a zip file containing all the students/submissions that have been selected.
-When the package is ready, click the Download button in the pop-up window to save the zip file to your computer.
+When the package is ready, select the Download button in the pop-up window to save the zip file to your computer.

 10. Extract the zip file.
 This will create a submission folder for every student who has made a submission.